kishore-888/portfolio-simple-website/README.md

 ## Overview

-Welcome to my personal portfolio website!
 This project consists of two main pages – Home and Contact.
 It's designed to provide visitors with an insight into my work, and skills.

 ## Technologies Used